 22. The Warren Buffett Way by Robert G. Hagstrom

 Warren Buffett became a billionaire and investment professional by viewing companies as businesses instead of numbers on a stock screen.

-This book gives investors an in-depth look at the investment and business strategies that he used to achieve success.
+The Warren Buffett Way gives investors an in-depth look at the investment and business strategies that he used to achieve success.
 The author also draws on the subject of behavioral finance to explain how investors can move past obstacles that prevent them from being successful.

 After reading this book, people will know how to think like a long-term investor, overcome obstacles, and behave rationally in the market.
 The psychological foundations that are addressed in this book give the readers the best guide yet for understanding the principles and the behaviors that Buffet has used to become the best investor of this generation.

 This is another book that is not “technically” an entrepreneurial book.

 Although it discusses many ways that Buffett has achieved success as an entrepreneur, this book focuses more on the financial aspects.
 However, every entrepreneur needs to have an understanding of money and investment opportunities.

 While many books on investing and books on personal finance might give entrepreneurs the “money skills’ they need to be successful.
 I thought it apt to include a book about one of the greatest financial entrepreneurs of all time.